 In-house vs. third-party monitoring

 The temptation may be to expand your automated internal testing to your production environment.
 Of course, that is better than manual testing, but you need to test from outside your firewall for results true to your users’ experiences.
 Third-party testing with Uptrends moves your web application monitoring to your users’ locations.
-Transaction issues surface that affect your users due to location such as DNS or latency problems that may take days, weeks, or months to capture with internal testing.
+By monitoring from outside your firewall, transaction issues may surface that affect your users due to location, such as DNS or latency problems.
+Location-based problems can take days, weeks, or months to capture with internal testing.

 Take Uptrends’ Web Application Monitoring for a test drive